-Even before the date of the show, three other men, Charlie Driscoll, A.S.
-McCracken and Norman Lease made known their interest and offered to bring in some equipment.
-With their help and the help of Sam Johnson, Darwin Unzelman, Palmer Reinicke and other, the show was put on and was considered a success.
+Prior to the show, three other men, Charlie Driscoll, A.S.
+McCracken and Norman Lease made known their interest and offered to bring some equipment.
+With their help as well as that of Sam Johnson, Darwin Unzelman, Palmer Reinicke and others, the show was held and considered a success.
 An estimated 6,000 people attended.

 Encouraged by the results of the 1961 show, tentative plans were made to hold a show in 1962 or 1963.
-Early in 1963 the first meetings were held and in July the group decided to organize informally a non-profit group to be called “Eastern South Dakota Threshermen’s Association”.
-The immediate purpose was to conduct threshing shows similar to the one staged in 1961.
-However, the group recognized the potential of such and undertaking and they planned to expand the scope of the show as rapidly as possible.
+Early in 1963 the first meetings were held, and in July the group decided to organize a non-profit organization to be called “Eastern South Dakota Threshermen’s Association”.
+The organization’s purpose was to conduct threshing shows similar to the one staged in 1961.
+The group recognized the potential of such an undertaking and planned to expand the scope of the show as rapidly as possible.

-For the 1965 show, the amount of equipment available was three to four times that in 1963 and some 10,000 turned out to see a much larger show.
-As a result of the growth of the show and the interest in it, the organization was asked to about the possibilities of moving closer to Madison.
+For the 1965 show, the amount of equipment available was three to four times that in 1963 and some 10,000 people turned out to see a much larger show.
+As a result of this growth and increasing interest, the organization began to consider moving closer to Madison.

-The first informal talks on the subject took place in 1964 and during the summer of 1965 the president of the E.S.D.T.A. announced their minimum requirements for a show site.
+The first informal talks on the subject actually began in 1964, and during the summer of 1965 the president of the E.S.D.T.A. announced their minimum requirements for a show site.
 In October, 1965, the first meeting was held to discuss the possible move.
 By December of that year, options for proposed land had been secured and in January 1966 a fund drive got underway.

-Also in January 1966 the E.S.D.T.A. was reorganized as a non-profit organization known as Prairie Historical Society, Inc. The purposes of the organization include historical education, civic, scientific, theatrical, literary, cultural and other entertainment activities on a non-profit basis.
+Also in January 1966, the E.S.D.T.A. was reorganized as a non-profit organization known as Prairie Historical Society, Inc. The purposes of the organization included historical education, as well as civic, scientific, theatrical, literary, cultural and other entertainment activities on a non-profit basis.